 - In a medium bowl, mix the quinoa flakes, flour, brown sugar, melted butter, lemon juice, cinnamon, vanilla extract, and raisins until combined.
 Scoop a heaping spoonful onto the top of each apple.
 Bake for 30-32 minutes.
 For best results, serve warm.

-Did you make my simple baked apples?
+Did you make my gluten free baked apples?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!